pombase/website/src/docs/downloads/genome-datasets.md

   file or directory.
 </div>

 Links below go to web pages or directly to directories within the PomBase FTP site.
-When you reach the FTP site, choose the file(s) you need and click to download.
+When you reach the FTP site, choose the file(s) you need and click to download (connect as "guest" if prompted; see [this FAQ](faq/do-i-need-password-download-ftp-site) for more information).

 Note that most of the datasets available here are compressed (.gz), and can be uncompressed by utilities available in all common operating